 - Reapply for admission.

-- Meet with the Dean of Allied Health Sciences.
+- Meet with the Dean of School of Allied Health Sciences.

 - Attend the NWSC Student Orientation on the scheduled date.